Bluewave2/qbittorrent-sqlite-plugin/README.md

 Alpha release, functionality not guaranteed.
 Windows support only (TBD)

 Current functionality is for a specific (popular) database, code alteration is required for usage with other databases.
+(TBD)
 -----
 # How to use?
 1. Add the ```.py``` and ```.ico``` files to  Windows: ```%localappdata%\qBittorrent\nova3\engines\```